espocrm/documentation/administration/server-configuration.md

 ### Database requirements

-EspoCRM supports MySQL version 5.6 or greater.
-MariaDB is supported as well, from 10.0 version.
+EspoCRM supports MySQL version 5.7 or greater.
+MariaDB is supported as well, from 10.1 version.
 These are no special peculiarities.
 All default settings are fine for EspoCRM.

-For better work it's recommended to use MySQL 5.7 or greater.

 ### MySQL 8 support